ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       biggest customers and contracts that have contributed to the companies growth.
 With over 10 years experience in sales and marketing, she is a passionate and talented team player who is focused today on marketing strategies, campaign execution and customer experience.
-Sophie is a lover of winter sports, and is trying Snowboarding for the first time this coming season so if you have any tips, send them her way!
+Sophie loves ski holidays and is trying Snowboarding for the first time this coming season, so if you have any tips, send them her way!
     interests:
       - surfing
       - skiing